Let's Go Fly a Coot

 "Let's Go Fly a Coot" is the twentieth episode of the twenty-sixth season of the American animated television series The Simpsons, and the 572nd overall episode of the series.
+The episode was directed by Chris Clements and written by Jeff Westbrook.
 It first aired on the Fox network in the United States on May 3, 2015.
 The episode's title is a parody of the song "Let's Go Fly a Kite".

+In this episode, Homer gets into trouble when he complains about expensive birthday parties while Bart becomes attracted to Milhouse's cousin Annika.
+Glenn Close and Carice van Houten guest starred.
+The episode received negative reviews.